-- Protocol 1As soon as an incident arises which has the potential to cause media attention, Governing Boards must immediately inform the Diocesan Schools Commissioner. - Protocol 2Following discussions with the Diocese, Trust Boards must follow the gain approval from the Diocese for press handling and any public facing comment or statement. - Protocol 3 All statements must reflect the Catholic character of the School. - Protocol 4 Trust Boards must keep in regular contact with the Diocese throughout the period of the crisis, including keeping the Diocese abreast of all journalist enquiries which run the risk of reputational damage to the Trust or Diocese. - Protocol 5 Trust Boards must keep in regular contact with pupils, parents and staff throughout the period of the crisis.
+- Protocol 1 As soon as an incident arises which has the potential to cause media attention, Governing Boards must immediately inform the Diocesan Schools Commissioner. - Protocol 2 Following discussions with the Diocese, Governing Boards must follow the agreed sign-off procedure for press handling and any public facing comment or statement. - Protocol 3 All statements must reflect the Catholic character of the School. - Protocol 4 Governing Boards must keep in regular contact with the Diocese throughout the period of the crisis, including keeping the Diocese abreast of all journalist enquiries coming into the School. - Protocol 5 Governing Boards must keep in regular contact with pupils, parents and staff throughout the period of the crisis.
 The wording of statements to pupils, parents and staff must be agreed in line with the sign-off procedure outlined in Protocol 2.